pkhoueiry/TempoMAGE/README.md

 A dataset is available in the repository, in the `dataset` directory and it contains the following:
 - `training_data.tar.xz`: this is the training_set that can be used to train the model. this is only used to demonstrate how the model performs from epoch to another.
 - `testing_data.tar.xz`: this is the test set used to test the already saved model.
-- `tempoMAGE_savedmodel.tar.xz`: the saved model the can be used to predict or test the model.
+- `tempoMAGE_savedmodel.tar.xz`: the saved model that can be used to predict or test the model.

 ## Usage
 `python3 train_tempoMAGE.py`